East London Transit: Delivered phases

 Construction of phase 2 began in 2011 and was completed in 2013.
 It received funding from the Homes and Communities Agency.

 Extension to Barking Reach

-In 2013 it was proposed to extend route EL1 from Thames View Estate to Barking Reach and a consultation was held.
+In 2013 it was proposed to extend route EL1 from Thames View Estate to Barking Reach, Mallards Road and a consultation was held.
 The extended service started on 7 September 2013.

 Extension to Barking Riverside, Northgate Road

 In 2020, the route EL1 was extended from the Barking Reach terminus to further serve the new housing developments that had been built in the area.
 The route was extended to terminate at the newly built Northgate Road on the far east side of the development and was routed to pass the new Barking Riverside station and Barking Riverside pier that opened in 2022.
-Route EL3 also has two schoolday journeys that are extended beyond Mallards Road to Northgate Road, however the route still terminates at Mallards Road at all other times.
+Route EL3, which commenced operating on 18 February 2017, between Little Heath and Barking Reach but via Creekmouth, also has two schoolday journeys that are extended beyond Mallards Road to Northgate Road, however the route still terminates at Mallards Road at all other times.

-Current routes
+Network

 Route EL1 operates via these primary locations: